prem313/SWIGGY/README.md

-##Swiggy Food Delivery App using React Native
+## Swiggy Food Delivery App using React Native
-Swiggy Food Delivery App

 Welcome to the Swiggy Food Delivery App project built using React Native.
 This project aims to create a user-friendly and efficient food delivery app similar to the popular Swiggy app.
 Users can browse through a variety of restaurants, select their favorite dishes, place orders, and have their food delivered to their doorstep.